maahd/credit-shelf/README.md

 The documentation relevant to each steps is listed below:

+## Stage 0 ##
-Stage 0) cd into the home dir for the project and run `pipenv shell`.
+cd into the home dir for the project and run `pipenv shell`.
 Then run `python forBorough.py`.

+## Stage 1 ##
-Stage 1) run `python insertIntoDatabase.py`
+run `python insertIntoDatabase.py`

+## Stage 2 ##
-Stage 2) The web app is built with Flask.
+The web app is built with Flask.
 First run `export FLASK_APP=map.py`.
 Then `flask run`.
 Keep in mind that this is a developer preview.
 It's not free to use the Google Maps API anymore.
 If the map doesn't load, please run
 `pip install flask-googlemaps`.
+You can access the app at `http://localhost:5000/`.

+## Stage 3 ##
-For Stage 3) You can see the scripts in the `processStationData` and `database` directories.
+You can see the scripts in the `processStationData` and `database` directories.
 The resulting files are in the `files` directory.
 I removed the original files for obvious reasons.
 They are pretty big and I don't wanna pollute my git repo.

+## Stage 4 ##
-Stage 4) Again this analysis is in the web app you saw earlier.
+Again this analysis is in the web app you saw earlier.
 Blue markers are stations.
 Green markers are crashes.

-Version:
+## Versions ##
 Python 3.8.6
 Flask 1.1.2
 Werkzeug 1.0.1